iPod App Tracks Your Fabric Stash

 I enjoy gadgets and like to get the most out of my iPod, but for years I kept track of fabrics with swatches on 3 by 5 cards in recipe filing boxes.
 How do you track your stash - electronically or otherwise?
 Please share!
 I think - and I believe a lot of Threads readers will agree with me on this - that a good fabric-tracking system is a basis for getting more time to sew!

-Posted on May 20th, 2010 in tips & tricks, tools & supplies, notions, organization, fabric stash, productivity, organizing fabric stash
+Posted on in tips & tricks, tools & supplies, notions, organization, fabric stash, organizing fabric stash, productivity